WingHei718/SportsCenterBookingSystem/README.md

 2. Modify the Price of a Room Type
 3. Add New Room

+Important notes:

-*Please make sure to create one admin account to add some rooms before making any bookings
+1. Please make sure to create one admin account to add some rooms before making any bookings

+3. Try not to edit the data files(.txt) directly

+4. If editing the data files, please strictly follow the formats provided

 ------------------------------------------------------------